JaspreetSingh-exe/JaspreetSingh-exe/README.md

 `"Engineer by profession, Researcher by passion"`

 ## 🚀 About Me
 I am a **Software Engineer** with expertise in Machine Learning/AI, **Android Development (Kotlin), and Research**.
-Passionate about building impactful applications, developing intelligent models, and exploring the latest advancements in AI.
+Passionate about building impactful applications, developing intelligent models, and exploring the latest advancements in Artificial Intelligence.

 ## 💻 Tech Stack
 ### 🖥️ Programming Languages